 So you hired freelance content creators, and things are getting crazy.
 It’s almost a full-time job to manage all of them.
 Not to mention, you struggle to manage all of the distribution channels.
 And are you sure that blog post was optimized?

 When you have multiple contributors, in-house or freelance, it can cost you a lot of time to keep things straight and on schedule.
-So you should consider hiring a content marketer to tie your marketing goals to your sales goals, create your strategy, implement your content plan, and optimize, distribute, and promote your content.
+So you should consider hiring a content strategist to tie your marketing goals to your sales goals, create your strategy, implement your content plan, and optimize, distribute, and promote your content.

 What Does an Outsourced Content Marketing Solution Look Like?